SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 Credits

 To achieve the PG Cert award, you must successfully accrue 60 credits worth of development activities over approximately three years, aiming for around 20 credits per year.
-One credit is notionally equivalent to 10 hours of active learning.
+One credit is notionally equivalent to 10 hours or one working day of active learning.
 Activities that can go towards a credit can be formal, such as a training course, or informal, such as reflecting on what you learned during the course and putting newly-learned skills and knowledge into practice.

 Classes